persialmoney/SkyReadyCore/lambdas/README.md

 All Lambda functions use:
 - `boto3>=1.34.0` for AWS SDK

+Weather-related functions also use:
+- `redis>=5.0.0` for ElastiCache ValKey access (ValKey is Redis-compatible)

 Add additional dependencies to each function's `requirements.txt` as needed.

 ## Environment Variables